-New regulatory requirements: spray foams more ECO
+New regulatory requirements: sprayed polyurethane foams more ECO

-Synthesia International is committed to environmental responsibility and it wants to be at the forefront of new technologies, giving maximum benefits to their polyurethane systems.
+Synthesia Technology is committed to environmental responsibility and it wants to be at the forefront of new technologies, giving maximum benefits to their polyurethane systems.
 The F-Gas Regulation is calling for a ban of hydrofluorocarbon (HFC) blowing agents by 2023.

 Norway legislation calls for taxation on high GWP blowing agents.
 Because Solstice is HFO-based with an ultra-low GWP, it is not affected by this legislation thus allowing us to be cost competitive in the market.

-Advantages of the new polyurethane spray foam
+Advantages of the new sprayed polyurethane foam

 The S-35 RGB/ECO product used in this case in the Nordic countries is characterized by the following features: